Lace and embroidery texture (inspiration can be found here).

 Textured Silk Wedding Dress

-Of course, lace and embroidery creates texture (inspiration can be found here), however a sophisticated texture can be created with an all-over pattern.
-A texture can create depth and richness in a wedding dress design which is a more subtle approach to detail.
+A sophisticated texture can create depth and richness in a wedding dress design which is a more subtle approach to detail.

 Pleated Silk